linuor/vimrc/README.rst

 TODOs
 =====

-- outline for the current buffer.
+- better automatic tag file manager.
+- lint and show the result in a list.
 - template for new c/c++ header/source files, namespace, include guard, etc.
-- language server protocol
+- language server protocol.

 DONEs
 =====